 4. To make the brine, dissolve 2 Tbs pickling or kosher salt in 1 cup distilled water and 1 cup white wine vinegar and bring to a boil in a small stainless steel saucepan.

 5. Pour hot brine into packed jar and put a lid on it (I just like saying that).
 Don’t screw on the lid too tightly or some of the gasses that are the result of your okra nearly being pickles won’t be able to escape.
 (The lid might pop off when you open it later on, which, in this case, it’s still safe to eat.)
 Let sit on the countertop to cool for about an hour and then place jar in the fridge.
+(If canning these for shelf storage, process pints for 15 minutes and quarts for 20 minutes.)

 Your pickles will be tasty after 2 weeks, dee-lish after 3 weeks and friggin’ fantastic after 4 weeks.
 Break into them whenever you feel the need.
 They’ll keep on the upwards of 3-6 months in the back of the fridge (says the forgetful pickler who has discovered many a treat waaaaay in the back…).